Home/Why Terminal?

 The new reality

 AI coding tools like Claude Code, GitHub Copilot CLI, and Codex all run in the terminal.
-They don't open VS Code for you — they read your filesystem, run your tests, commit your code, and deploy your app.
+They read your filesystem, run your tests, commit your code, and deploy your app.
 They're OS-level agents that happen to write code.
-The engineers who know their way around a terminal are the ones who can actually use them.
+Knowing your way around a terminal means you can use them to their full potential.

 What You Can Do From a Terminal